ShanuDey/Mouse-Website-Design/README.md

 # Mouse-Website-Design

-All the images are taken from google images search result and free images websites.
+All the images are taken from google image search result and free image websites.
 This is completely for educational purpose.
-All images credits to therir respected creater and owners.
+All image credits goes to their respected creaters and owners.
 Thank you.